MacKentoch/MEAN-Passport-ES5-Starter/README.md

 ##WHAT IS IT?

-This is a MEAN js starter
+This is a MEAN js starter written in ES5.
+It implements **passport authentification**.

 - ES5 version (server and client)
 - passport authentification